AhammedIsmail01478/ITNE352-Project-Group-SA3/README.md

  2. In the terminal, go to the directory containing the client and server python files.

- 3. Start with the server side so it can prepare for incoming reuqests which can be done by running the script:
+ 3. Start with the server side so it can prepare for incoming requests which can be done by running the script:
  ```
  python server.py
  ```